entercloudsuite/entercloudsuite.github.io/_posts/2016-03-30-how-to-boot-your-first-instance.markdown

 ---
 layout: post
-title:  "How to boot your first instance"
+title:  "How to launch your first instance"
 date:   2016-03-29 23:00:00
-last_modified_at:  2016-03-29 23:00:00
+last_modified_at:  2016-04-06 12:06:92
-excerpt: "Create and launch your first instance with Enter Cloud Suite."
+excerpt: "Configure and launch your first instance with Enter Cloud Suite."
 categories: computing
 tags:
 image: